fupelaqu/node-security-middleware/README.md

         store : inMemoryStore, // store which will be used to retrieve user information - inMemoryStore by default if none specified rememberMe : true, // whether a cookie will be set after authentication or not - false by default secure : true, // whether to use secured cookies or not - false by default
-        credentialsMatcher: 'sha256', // a credentialsMatcher must be provided to check if the provided token credentials match the stored account credentials using the encrypted algoithm specified loginUrl : '/login', // url used by the application to sign in - `/login` by default usernameParam : 'username', // name of the username parameter which will be used during form authentication passwordParam : 'password', // name of the password parameter which will be used during form authentication logoutUrl : '/logout', // url used by the application to sign out - `/logout` by default acl : [ // array of Access Controls to apply per url {
+        credentialsMatcher: 'sha256', // a credentialsMatcher must be provided to check if the provided token credentials match the stored account credentials using the encryption algorithm specified loginUrl : '/login', // url used by the application to sign in - `/login` by default usernameParam : 'username', // name of the username parameter which will be used during form authentication - `username` by default passwordParam : 'password', // name of the password parameter which will be used during form authentication - `password` by default logoutUrl : '/logout', // url used by the application to sign out - `/logout` by default acl : [ // array of Access Controls to apply per url {